ylin92418/blemish-detection-tensorflow-2.0-FCN/README.md

 # Tensorflow-2.0-FCN
-This reporsoitory contains an example of FCN implementation based on Tensorflow 2.X
+This repository contains an example of FCN implementation based on Tensorflow 2.X

 Below is an example of a dust-screening result based on FCN2s